Slides from the most recent Artist Opportunity Grant workshop, held on August 28, 2018, are available here: Artist Opportunity Grant Workshop 2018

 g.
 List any committees, boards, and professional memberships that illustrate your involvement in the arts community

-The type of documentation will depend on the medium in which you’re working but could include: high-quality photos of your work, links to a personal website (if available), links to high-quality videos, etc. A few things to note:
+The type of documentation will depend on the medium in which you’re working but could include: high-quality photos of your work, links to a personal website (if available), links to high-quality video, etc. A few things to note:

 a.
 If you don’t have a personal website, a link to a public Google Drive or other folder is acceptable as long as panelists do not have to create a login/account to access the materials.